MichelNivard/markymcmarkface/markdown.md

 This is Quarto
 --------------

 leta do some writing here.
+DID IT WORK???

     a <- rnorm(5)
     print(a)